-CINVANTI is a proprietary, intravenous formulation of aprepitant, an NK1 receptor antagonist for the prevention of CINV.
-NK1 receptor antagonists are typically used in combination with 5-HT3 receptor antagonists.
-Currently, the only injectable NK1 receptor antagonist approved in the U.S. for both acute and delayed CINV, EMEND® IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which may increase the risk of hypersensitivity reactions and other infusion site reactions.
-Our formulation for CINVANTI does not contain a synthetic surfactant.
-Our NDA submission includes data demonstrating the bioequivalence of CINVANTI to EMEND IV for Injection, supporting its efficacy for the prevention of both acute and delayed CINV with both MEC and HEC.
+$NK_1$ receptor antagonists are typically used in combination with 5-HT $3$ receptor antagonists.
+The only other injectable $NK_1$ receptor antagonist currently approved in the U.S. for both acute and delayed CINV, EMEND® IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which has been linked to hypersensitivity reactions, including anaphylaxis, and infusion site reactions.
+The CINVANTI formulation does not contain polysorbate 80 or any other synthetic surfactant.
+Our CINVANTI data has demonstrated the bioequivalence of CINVANTI to EMEND IV, supporting its efficacy for the prevention of both acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC.
+Results also showed CINVANTI was better tolerated in healthy volunteers than EMEND IV, with significantly fewer adverse events reported with CINVANTI.